-2.6.1 Unauthorised persons will not have access to the Control Room without an authorised member of staff being present.

-- 2.6.2 Operators, who are specially selected and trained in accordance with the strategy contained within the Procedure Manual, shall staff the Control Room. - 2.6.3 All operators shall receive relevant training in the requirements of the Human Rights Act 1998, General Data Protection Regulations 2016 (GDPR), The Data Protection Act 2018, Regulation of Investigatory Powers Act 2000, this Code and the Procedure Manual.
-All staff will be licensed by the SIA.
-Further training will be identified and provided as necessary.
+- 2.6.1 Unauthorised persons will not have access to the Control Room without an authorised member of staff being present. - 2.6.2 Operators, who are specially selected and trained in accordance with the strategy contained within the Procedure Manual, shall staff the Control Room. - 2.6.3 All operators shall receive relevant training in the requirements of the Human Rights Act 1998, UK General Data Protection Regulations (GDPR), The Data Protection Act 2018, Regulation of Investigatory Powers Act 2000, this Code and the Procedure Manual.
+All staff will be licensed by

-2.7 Processing and Handling of Recorded Material
+2.7 Processing and Handling Recorded Material

-2.7.1 All recorded material, whether recorded in analogue or digital format, or as a hard copy video print, will be processed and handled strictly in accordance with this Code and the Procedure Manual.
+2.7.1 All recorded material, whether recorded in digital format, or as a hard copy video print, will be processed and handled strictly in accordance with this Code and the Procedure Manual.